wilt00/pushbox/README.md

 # Pushbox
-A simple script written in (almost) pure Bash which checks recent Pushbullet messages ("pushes").
+A simple Pushbullet client written in Bash.
+Pushbox can check Pushbullet messages ("pushes") and send new ones.
 Requires Curl and dominictarr's https://github.com/dominictarr/JSON.sh